How does Low-E Insulation compare?

 Fibrous Insulation

-Just like any foil insulation with a fibrous core, any ‘traditional’ fibrous insulations risk the same way, however moisture can effect traditional insulations in an even greater way.
-They become compressed over time and lose their ability to insulate.
+Like any foil insulation with a fibrous core, traditional’ fibrous insulations carry the same risks.
+In fact, moisture can affect traditional insulations in an even greater way.
+They become compressed over time, lose their ability to insulate, and potentially develop problems like mould growth.

 You can read more about moisture control in our blog Moisture Control – Why is it important?

-Environmental Impact – There has been worldwide criticism in recent years of the environmental impact of these types of insulation.
-Although designed to last 20+ years, once they come to the end of their life cycle, a lot of rigid foams cannot be recycled, incinerated, or put into landfill.
-The waste needs to be kept dry stored above ground.
-This is going to become a massive environmental issue over the next 20+ years.
-There are increasing reports of these products being cleaned out of our oceans and off our beaches.
+An Environmental Impact Note – In recent years, there has been worldwide criticism of the environmental impact of these types of insulation.
+Although designed to last 20+ years, once they come to the end of their life cycle, many rigid foams cannot be recycled, incinerated, or put into landfills.
+The waste needs to be kept dry and stored above ground.
+This will become a massive environmental issue over the next 20+ years, and reports of these products being cleaned out of our oceans and off our beaches are increasing.

 Low-E Insulation is different!

-You would be much better off using a thinner foil insulation along with a thicker secondary insulation that is designed to be bulky and address the issues that a bulk insulation needs to address.
+You would be much better off using thinner foil insulation and thicker secondary insulation designed to be bulky and address the issues that bulk insulation needs to address.

 It would also be quicker and cheaper to install!